wawandco/facto/README.md

 func EventFactory(h facto.Helper) facto.Product {
     event := Event{
         // Here we pull the User from the helper given we know there is a
-        // factory for it, assuming it was registered in the factories.Load() as `User` we
-        // can use it like this:
+        // factory for it. can use it like this:
-        User: facto.Build("User").(User),
+        User: facto.Build(UserFactory).(User),
         Type: "Something",
     }